dusanvin/Digitales-Evaluationsraster/README.md

+# Why a fork?

+Fork of SurveyJS + Angular Quickstart Template for generating surveys for institutions at the University of Augsburg.

 # SurveyJS + Angular Quickstart Template

 SurveyJS is a set of JavaScript components that allow you and your users to build surveys / forms, store them in your database, and visualize survey results for data analysis.
 This quick start template is built upon Angular 12 and uses the following SurveyJS components: